ankane/safely.js/README.md

 }
 ```

 By default, exception messages are prefixed with [safely].
-This makes it easier to spot rescued exceptions.
+This makes it easier to spot caught exceptions.
 Turn this off with:

 ```javascript
 Safely.tag = false